 If you’re unsure how long you’ve had your stash, check for signs of it going bad first.
 Buds that have been dried past the point of salvation will crumble into dust when touched.
 Exposure to moisture could have left behind visible signs of mold on the leaves.
 Smelling the bud could also help you determine if it’s gone bad or not.
 You should notice a fresh scent (not a musty or “old hay” odor).

-When stored properly, your ground weed will stay fresh just as long as your full bud—this can be up to a year in the most ideal conditions.
-The more important thing is to make sure you are striving for the most ideal storage solution to keep your weed fresh.
+The important thing is to make sure you are using the most ideal storage solution to keep your weed fresh.

 - Skip the plastic bags and containers